This page was last updated on 3rd November 2021.

 As you may be aware there is new Government legislation that means that from 11th November 2021 the majority of visitors coming to our homes in England must evidence that they have had two doses of an MHRA approved COVID-19 vaccine, or that they come with a specified medical exemption.
 However this does not apply to existing resident’s visitors, essential care givers or emergency visits or urgent maintenance although it does remain to be our preference that all indoor visitors of residents are vaccinated wherever possible.
 For those that it does apply to, such as staff, volunteers, other healthcare professionals (unless it is an emergency), failure to provide evidence would mean entry into the home would be refused.

-Guidance for essential healthcare professionals visiting a Barchester Healthcare home or hospital
+Guidance for visiting a Barchester Healthcare home or hospital

-If you are required to make an essential visit to a Barchester Healthcare home or hospital it is important that you do so safely and in a way that minimises the risk of infection to our Residents, Patients and Staff.
-Therefore, before visiting and whilst on site, please follow this simple guidance:
+If you are required to make an essential visit to a Barchester Healthcare home or hospital it is important that you do so safely and in a way that minimises the risk of infection to our residents, patients and staff.
+Therefore, before visiting and whilst on site, please ensure you comply with our meet & greet protocol upon arrival and follow this guidance:

 Protecting our residents, patients, and staff

 We continue to test both residents, patients and staff on a regular basis in line with the country specific government guidance.
 Our staff are all trained in infection control and are vigilant to the symptoms of COVID-19.
 We have clear processes to follow is a resident, patient or member of staff show such symptoms including isolation wherever necessary in line with government advice.
 Should your loved one display symptoms or test positive to Coronavirus, we would call and discuss the situation with you personally.